ROCm/HIP/docs/markdown/hip_kernel_language.md

 ### Caveats and Features Under-Development:

 - HIP enables atomic operations on 32-bit integers.
 Additionally, it supports an atomic float add.
 AMD hardware, however, implements the float add using a CAS loop, so this function may not perform efficiently.
-- wrapping increment and decrement are under development.

 ## Warp Cross-Lane Functions